juju/docs/src/en/help-oracle.md

 cloud.
 This means that there is no need to add the Oracle cloud to Juju.
 An exception to this is if you have an Oracle Compute trial account.
 Both types of accounts, paid and trial, are covered here.

-!!!
-Warning:
-    Support for Oracle Compute is new (since Juju 2.2) and some sub-optimal traits may still be observed.

 This page will cover the following steps: